ircv3/ircv3-specifications/core/sts-3.3.md

 Servers MAY send this key to securely connected clients, but it will be ignored.

+### The `preload` key

+This OPTIONAL key, if present, indicates that the server requests to be included in STS preload lists.
+If it has a value, the value MUST be ignored.

+Clients not looking to confirm whether the server requests to be included in STS preload lists SHOULD ignore the presence of this key.

+Servers SHOULD verify whether the hostname provided to them via SNI is a hostname that is whitelisted for preloading by administrators to determine whether or not to advertise this key.
+If no hostname is available via SNI, this key SHOULD NOT be sent.

+See the [Pre-loaded STS policies section](#pre-loaded-sts-policies) for more information on preload lists.

 ### Handling disconnection

 IRC connections may be long-lived.
 Connections lasting for more than a month